Upgrade to the __tier_name__

 S’mores Dip

-One does not compile a list of camping desserts without including at least one take on s’mores—so here you go, a playful spin on tradition by Hungry Brownie.
+One does not compile a list of camping desserts without including at least one take on s’mores—so here you go, a playful spin on traditional s’mores by Hungry Brownie.

-Back at home, it's sometimes better to skip the snacks, but on a camping trip, they're an essential part of your daily food intake.
-They needn't simply take the form of a chocolate bar or handful of store-bought trail-mix: Expand your snack horizons with the following between-meal camping food ideas!
+Back at home, sometimes you may try to skip the snacks, but on a camping trip, they're an essential part of your daily food intake.
+They needn't simply take the form of a chocolate bar or handful of store-bought trail-mix, though those are both great options, but you can expand your snack horizons with the following between-meal camping food ideas!

 sun-dried tomato bacon guacamole

-Dani over at The Adventure Bite shares a magnificently mouthwatering recipe for guacamole she reports is part of her family’s regular camping cuisine.
-Chips and guacamole at the campsite—heavenly.
+Dani over at The Adventure Bite shares a magnificently mouthwatering recipe for guacamole, which she reports is part of her family’s regular camping cuisine.
+Tortilla chips and guacamole at the campsite—heavenly.

 Mountain House Granola and Fresh Fruit